 - The Nature Conservancy

-The clinic's Advisory Board includes prominent members of the bar and academia.
+The Clinic's Advisory Board includes prominent environmental lawyers, engineers, and scholars.

 William Buzbee, Professor of Law, Georgetown Law School